 Creek/South End Beach trip – usually for one or two couples.
 Launching from Amelia Island and paddling with your own personal guide and instructor, this trip takes you to your own private beach cabana on Cumberland Island’s south end – complete with refreshments and spectacular views.
 Adventures Up The Creek also does private trips to Plum Orchard and Dungeness.
 Plum Orchard trips launch from Crooked River State Park and trips to Dungeness can launch from either St. Marys or Amelia Island.
 Both the Plum Orchard and Dungeness trips are 7-9-hour adventures.
 Besides being exclusive, these private trips include all the extras and are about as elegant as sea kayaking gets.

 No matter the route you choose, the scenery is stunning and there’s more demand to do this trip than there are suitable days or suitable outfitters.
-This has led to several “unqualified,” or sub-standard, outfitters guiding trips to Cumberland Island across Cumberland Sound from Amelia Island, including: outfitters without proper training in open water rescues and towing, outfitters who don’t seem to understand the importance of checking tides and weather before paddling in open water, outfitters using recreational kayaks with only one bulkhead and outfitters who take small children out in the Cumberland Sound without having the proper training or equipment to do so.
+This has led to several “unqualified” or inexperienced outfitters guiding trips to Cumberland Island across the Cumberland Sound from Amelia Island, including: outfitters without proper training in open water rescues and towing, outfitters who don’t seem to understand the importance of checking tides and weather before paddling in open water and outfitters using recreational kayaks with only one bulkhead, no spray skirts and none of the safety features standard on a sea kayak or a transitional kayak designed for that water.
 In fact, Adventures Up The Creek is the only outfitter in the area with the appropriate equipment, training and experience to make that crossing safely with guests who haven’t experienced coastal kayaking before.
 Don’t take a chance with your safety on the Cumberland Sound.
-If you’re kayaking to Cumberland Island with or without a guide, make sure you’ve contacted Adventures Up The Creek first for a free tide and safety briefing so you’ll know at least one person on your trip knows what to expect.
+Cumberland Island is beautiful and this experience is truly unforgettable, but the Cumberland Sound is one of the most dangerous bodies of water in the area.
+If you’re kayaking to Cumberland Island with or without a guide, make sure you’ve contacted Adventures Up The Creek first for a free (and accurate) tide and safety briefing so you’ll know at least one person on your trip knows what to expect.